 Here’s what the notification looks like on the desktop version of the Facebook website:“Please Secure Your Accounts Now.
 Jay, we believe your Facebook account and other online accounts may be the target of attacks from state-sponsored actors,” reads the sample desktop notification users will receive if their accounts have been compromised.

 So if you get that Facebook notification, you should take it seriously.
 Notification does not indicate that Facebook’s own system has been compromised.
-Rather, the warning may suggest that users’ computer or smartphone houses malware that cybercriminals are using to gain illegal access into their accounts.The company recommends rebuilding or replacing any system that may have been infected by malware, as well as turning on login approvals.
+Rather, the warning may suggest that users’ computer or smartphone houses malware that cyber criminals are using to gain illegal access to their accounts.The company recommends rebuilding or replacing any system that may have been infected by malware, as well as turning on login approvals.

 Facebook added it does not disclose how they attribute particular attacks to hackers to safeguard the integrity of its processes and methods.
 However, it does claim it only intends to use the notifications in circumstances where the proof strongly backs its conclusion.

 Additionally, turning on login approvals is a good practice to help keep other individuals from logging into other users’ accounts.
 Whenever accounts are accessed via new browsers or devices, Facebook will send codes to users’ phones.Facebook hopes the notification will help security-minded individuals who want to protect their data, according to Stamos.
 In addition, it promises it will constantly enhance its capability to detect and prevent attacks against its users.